cloudflare/cloudflare-docs/content/firewall/cf-firewall-rules/rules-lists.md

 ## User role requirements

-The following user roles have access to the List management functionality:
+The following user roles have access to the list management functionality:

 - Super Administrator
 - Administrator